sravan5822/PeekCodingChallenge/README.md

 # PeekCodingChallenge

 Created a small ios application that queries Github to get repositories that mention GraphQL.
-Used to pagination with 5 results for each page along with following details:
+Used pagination with 5 results for each page along with following details:
 The name of the repo
 The owner login name
 The owner avatar